izzytoot/Born2beroot/README.md

 # Born2beroot Tutorial - Virtual Machine Setup

+## 0. Introduction

+This is a basic tutorial for setting up the Virtual Machine requested by the 42 project Born2beroot (nov 2024).
+For further information on concepts and reasons for these instructions check Gemartin99's tutorial: https://github.com/gemartin99/Born2beroot-Tutorial .

 ## 1. Choose and download Operating System to be used (Debian or Rocky)

 1.1.
 For Debian: https://www.debian.org/download.en.html